safarzadeh-reza/Spatial_Data_Mining_Winter2025/source/tutorials/L1/assignment-1.rst

 .. note::

-    Each week, you will create a personal copy of the assignment repository on GitHub.com by clicking on the GitHub classroom link.
+    For each assignment, you will create a personal copy of the assignment repository on GitHub.com by clicking on the GitHub classroom link.

 .. admonition:: Private repositories